Excel Ranges

 Enter a Value

-5. Click on the lower right corner of cell B2 and drag it down to cell B8.
+1b.
+Select cell B2, click on the lower right corner of cell B2 and drag it down to cell B8.

 Drag it down